hardope/DSA/README.md

 #### Depth
 This is the number of edges from root node to partcular node
+* Depth of tree is the total edges in longest path from root node to leaf node

 ### Characterisics of Trees
 * The root node can be used to traverse the tree and every non empty tree has a root